boboldehampsink/import/README.md

 ###0.7.1###
  - Added Number FieldType parsing (as float)
  - Fixed a bug with importing Expiry Date

-Also moved the git structure around, so it's more clear what the plugin's folder should be.
-Been getting alot of questions about it.

 ###0.7.0###
  - Ability to revert imports